nitros12/sqlalchemy-searchable/docs/integrations.rst

 Flask-SQLAlchemy integration
 ----------------------------

-SQLAlchemy-Searchable can be neatly integrated into Flask-SQLAlchemy using SearchQueryMixin class.
+sqlalchemy_searchable can be neatly integrated into Flask-SQLAlchemy using SearchQueryMixin class.

 Example ::